-Consider making a cleaning kit made up of cleaning products, sponges, scrub brrushes, etc. in a portable basket, tote or bucket to keep everything neat and easily accisble.
+Consider making a kit of homemade cleaning products, sponges, scrub brrushes, etc. in a portable basket, tote or bucket to keep everything neat and easily accessible.

 5. Store in an accessible place

-Store the items in accessible place to make cleaning as convient and simple as possible!
+Store the items in an accessible place to make cleaning as convenint and simple as possible!

 Find recipes, quick tips and more to get started.